sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 <h4>Dynamic Typed</h4>

-- JavaScript is a Dynamically Typed language, as it is not compiled, there is no Static Type Checking and variables are not initialised with a type at Runtime.
+- JavaScript is a Dynamically or Loosely Typed language, as it is not compiled, there is no Static Type Checking and variables are not declared with a type.
+The type is determined automatically at runtime.
 JS therefore must deal with Type errors differently to Static Type languages like C#, C++, Java etc. i.e. see Type Coercion

 <h4>Variable Scope</h4>